-Hold the lever until zooming stops.
-Zooming stops at the largest possible zoom factor without image deterioration.
-The zoom factor will appear on the screen when you release the zoom lever.

-Move it toward [4] again.

-The digital zoom will zoom in even further on the subject.
+- Hold the lever until zooming stops. - Zooming stops at the largest possible zoom factor without image deterioration.
+The zoom factor will appear on the screen when you release the zoom lever. - Move the zoom lever toward [] again. - The digital zoom will zoom in even further on the subject.